 Polonium and Radium

 In 1898, after laboriously isolating various substances by successive chemical reactions and crystallizations of the products, which they then tested for their ability to ionize air, the Curies announced the discovery of polonium, and then of radium salts weighing about 0.1 gram that had been derived from tons of uranium ore.
-After Pierre’s death in 1906 in a streetcar accident, Marie achieved their objective of producing a pure specimen of radium.
+After Pierre’s death in 1906, when he was accidentally struck by a horse-drawn wagon, Marie achieved their objective of producing a pure specimen of radium.

 Science History Institute